Toberumono/WRF-Setup-Script/README.md

 6. Move the downloaded tar files into the directory containing the scripts.
 7. As of this writing, WRF Version 3.7.1 is the latest stable release.
 You may need to change the version numbers in the variables file to match the version that you downloaded.

-### Running the script
+###Running the Script
 1. In terminal, cd into the directory into which you downloaded the script and tarballs.
 2. Run `sudo ./WRFSetup.sh` if you have sudo privileges and are not certain that all of the required support software and libraries have been installed and you are not using [Homebrew](http://brew.sh).
 	+ Depending on how many libraries need to be installed, this could take a *long* time.
-	+ If you have not already installed gcc/gfortran on your system, this will take a *very long* time and will likely look like it is hanging.
+	+ If you have not already installed gcc/gfortran on your system, this can take a *very long* time and will likely look like it is hanging.
 Give it time (sometimes over an hour), and it will complete.
 	+ There may be multiple warnings about things already being tapped or installed.
 This is normal - it just means that 'brew has detected that some of the requirements were already installed.
 3. In subsequent runs, the script can be run without sudo regardless of operating system.